Ads.com, LLC Monetizer Program - Terms and Conditions

 5.1 Company reserves the right to disable and/or discontinue any aspect of the MP at any time, without notice to ensure Publisher’s compliance with these MP Terms.
 The Offensive Domain Name Policy may be updated by Company at any time, and it is Publisher’s responsibility to periodically check the Offensive Domain Name Policy to ensure Publisher’s compliance with it.

-5.2 Publisher shall not engage in any of the following practices: (a) “blind links” (i.e., where end users do not know that they will be performing a search); (b) misleading links in which an end user is persuaded to perform a search in order to obtain some other benefit; (c) searches from or after 404 or other error messages; (d) “exit traffic” (i.e., when the end user is presented with search functionality or required to perform a search prior to exiting a Web page); (e) searches required of the end user in order for the end user to do another function, such as leaving a webpage or closing a pop-up window; (f) searches performed upon an end user hitting the back button or any element of the browser; (g) searches or displays of Company’s or any of Company’s upstream ad partners’ content within pop-up or pop-under windows; (h) searches from banner or other advertisements without prior written approval of Company; (i) searches from or within an email; (j) the use, display, syndication, sublicense or delivery of Company’s or any of Company’s upstream ad partners’ content on or to any website or application or anywhere else other than the MP and Company’s upstream ad partners’ content; (k) modification or alteration in any way of the search results or advertisements; (l) disabling of the back button or any other element of the browser; (m) replacing the end user’s web-browser homepage without the end user’s express prior consent; and (n) stripping, blocking or filtering of Company’s or any of Company’s upstream ad partners’ content, whether by a software application or by any other means, or any other practice that prevents or inhibits the display of Company’s or any of Company’s upstream ad partners’ content, in whole or in part.
+5.2 Publisher shall not engage in any of the following practices: (a) “blind links” (i.e., where end users do not know that they will be performing a search); (b) misleading links in which an end user is persuaded to perform a search in order to obtain some other benefit; (c) searches from or after 404 or other error messages; (d) “exit traffic” (i.e., when the end user is presented with search functionality or required to perform a search prior to exiting a Web page); (e) searches required of the end user in order for the end user to do another function, such as leaving a webpage or closing a pop-up window; (f) searches performed upon an end user hitting the back button or any element of the browser; (g) searches or displays of Company’s or any of Company’s upstream ad partners’ content within pop-up or pop-under windows; (h) searches from banner or other advertisements without prior written approval of Company; (i) searches from or within an email; (j) the use, display, syndication, sublicense or delivery of Company’s or any of Company’s upstream ad partners’ content on or to any website or application or anywhere else other than the MP and Company’s upstream ad partners’ content; (k) modification or alteration in any way of the search results or advertisements; (l) disabling of the back button or any other element of the browser; (m) replacing the end user’s web-browser homepage without the end user’s express prior consent; and/or (n) stripping, blocking or filtering of Company’s or any of Company’s upstream ad partners’ content, whether by a software application or by any other means, or any other practice that prevents or inhibits the display of Company’s or any of Company’s upstream ad partners’ content, in whole or in part.

-5.3 Publisher shall also not, and shall not allow any third party, to: (a) modify, adapt, translate, prepare derivative works from, decompile (except to the extent allowed by law), reverse engineer, disassemble, or otherwise attempt to derive source code from the MP, the advertising links, or any other technology or Documentation obtained by Publisher regarding the MP; (b) crawl, index or in any non-transitory manner store or cache information obtained from the MP; (c) disclose Company’s Confidential Information to any third party including any third party offering services competitive with Company’s proprietary MP during the Parties’ contractual relationship or after the Parties’ contractual relationship ends; and/or (d) engage in any action or practice that reflects poorly on Company or Company’s upstream ad partners.
+5.3 Publisher shall also not, and shall not allow any third party, to: (a) modify, adapt, translate, prepare derivative works from, decompile (except to the extent allowed by law), reverse engineer, disassemble, or otherwise attempt to derive source code from the MP, the advertising links, or any other technology or Documentation obtained by Publisher regarding the MP; (b) crawl, index or in any non-transitory manner store or cache information obtained from the MP; (c) disclose Company’s Confidential Information to any third party including any third party offering services competitive with Company’s proprietary MP during the parties’ contractual relationship or after the parties’ contractual relationship ends; and/or (d) engage in any action or practice that reflects poorly on Company or Company’s upstream ad partners.

 5.4 Publisher shall not use Publisher’s Domains/KW DNs and/or Publisher Marketing Content that violates applicable laws.